-Activities Management/Mitigation Responsible for Mitigation Responsible for Monitoring/ Supervision Frequency 3.
-Land rehabilitation All surfaces hardened due to construction activities are to be ripped and imported materials thereon removed.
-Contractor SO - PIU, ES- PMC, ESMC- PMU Subproject completion All rubble is to be removed from the site to an approved disposal site.
+Activities Management/Mitigation Responsible for Mitigation Responsible for Monitoring/ Supervision Frequency are to be ripped and imported materials thereon removed.
+PMC, ESMC- PMU completion All rubble is to be removed from the site to an approved disposal site.
 Burying of rubble on site is prohibited.
 Contractor SO - PIU, ES- PMC, ESMC- PMU Subproject completion The site is to be cleared of all litter.
 Contractor SO - PIU, ES- PMC, ESMC- PMU Subproject completion Surfaces are to be checked for waste products from activities such as concreting or asphalting and cleared in a manner approved by the Engineer.
 Contractor SO - PIU, ES- PMC, ESMC- PMU Subproject completion The Contractor is to check that all watercourses are free from building rubble, spoil materials and waste materials.
 Contractor SO - PIU, ES- PMC, ESMC- PMU Subproject completion 4.
-Materials and infrastructure the construction phase are to be removed from the site unless stipulated otherwise by the Engineer.
-Engineer- DSC, Contractor SO - PIU, ES- PMC, EE -PMU Subproject completion All residual stockpiles must be removed to spoil or spread on site as directed by the Engineer.
-Engineer- DSC, Contractor SO - PIU, ES- PMC, EE -PMU Subproject completion All leftover building materials must be returned to the depot or removed from the site.
-Contractor SO - PIU, ES- PMC, EE -PMU Subproject completion The Contractor must repair any damage that the construction work has caused to neighboring properties.
+Materials and infrastructure Fences, barriers and demarcations associated with the construction phase are to be removed from the site unless stipulated otherwise by the Engineer.
+Engineer- DSC, Contractor SO - PIU, ES- PMC, ESMC-PMU Subproject completion All residual stockpiles must be removed to spoil or spread on site as directed by the Engineer.
+Engineer- DSC, Contractor SO - PIU, ES- PMC, ESMC-PMU Subproject completion All leftover building materials must be returned to the depot or removed from the site.
+Contractor SO - PIU, ES- PMC, ESMC-PMU Subproject completion The Contractor must repair any damage that the construction work has caused to neighboring properties.
 Contractor SO-PIU, ES-PMC As directed by the Engineer.
 5. General A meeting is to be held on site between the Engineer, ES- PMC and the Contractor to approve all remediation activities and to ensure that the site has been restored to a condition approved by the Engineer.
-Engineer- DSC, SO- PIU, ES- PMC, Contractor PIU, ES-PMC, ESMC- PMU On completion of the construction and maintenance phases Temporary roads must be closed and access across these blocked.
-Engineer- DSC, SO- PIU, ES- PMC, Contractor SO - PIU, ES- PMC, EE -PMU On completion of construction Access or haulage roads that were built across watercourses must be rehabilitated by removing temporary bridges and any other materials placed in/or near to watercourses.
-Engineer- DSC and Contractor SO - PIU, ES- PMC, EE -PMU On completion of construction
+Engineer- DSC, SO-PIU, ES- PMC, Contractor PIU, ES-PMC, ESMC- PMU On completion of the construction and maintenance phases Temporary roads must be closed and access across these blocked.
+Engineer- DSC, SO-PIU, ES- PMC, Contractor SO - PIU, ES- PMC, ESMC-PMU On completion of construction Access or haulage roads that were built across watercourses must be rehabilitated by removing temporary bridges and any other materials placed in/or near to watercourses.
+Engineer- DSC and Contractor SO - PIU, ES- PMC, ESMC-PMU On completion of construction All areas where temporary services were installed are Engineer- DSC and SO - PIU, ES- On completion of